Db2-DTE-POC/wxddemo/docs/wxd-techzone.md

 Use a local terminal shell (iterm, Hyper, terminal) and use the SSH command to shell into the machine.
 The TechZone reservation document provides the command that you need to use.

-   * SSH for watsonx userid - <mark>ssh -p xxxxx watsonx@region.techzone-services.com</mark>
+   * SSH for watsonx userid - **ssh -p xxxxx watsonx@192.x.x.x**

 The highlighted text would be placed into the terminal window and executed.
-The password for watsonx is <mark>watsonx.data</mark>.
+The password for watsonx is **watsonx.data**.
 You will need to say "yes" to the continue connecting prompt.

 ![Browser](wxd-images/ssh-local.png)